 The second prototype was launched on 8 April 1967.
 The payload made orbit, but the "ullage" rockets on the upper stage needed to give a slight kick so propellants would flow to the main engines had been accidentally jettisoned during orbital injection, and the spacecraft fell to Earth eleven days later.
 It was designated "Cosmos 154".
 Now it appeared that a circumlunar mission might not be so easy after all.

 * The problems and delays in the Soyuz program meant that the USSR hadn't flown any cosmonauts since Voskhod 2 in March 1965, leaving the Americans wondering what was going on.
-Given the string of failures in the Soyuz 7K-OK orbiter program, it would have been prudent to have continued with unmanned launches until all the serious bugs had been clearly worked out.
+Given the string of failures in the Soyuz 7K-OK orbiter program, it would have been prudent to have continued with automated launches until all the serious bugs had been clearly worked out.
 However, everyone was in a terrible hurry.
-The decision was made that the glitches found on the Cosmos 140 flight would be fixed, and that the next flight would be manned.
+The decision was made that the glitches found on the Cosmos 140 flight would be fixed, and that the next flight would be crewed.
 And so it was done.

 "Soyuz 1" was launched on 23 April, carrying Vladimir M. Komarov, commander of the first Voskhod mission, into his second flight into earth orbit.
 Komarov had a reputation for being unlucky; in fact, he had been grounded for several years due to a heart irregularity much like that which had grounded Deke Slayton.
 The doctors finally qualified Komarov as "fit to fly", but that wouldn't turn out to be good luck.